Nicolau643/DistributedSystems/README.md

 # DistributedSystems

 This Project was made in my Bachelor Degree.
-The objective is to implement a distributed system in C language and using some external tools(ProtoBufers and Zookeper).
+The objective is to implement a distributed system in C language and using some external tools(Protocol Buffers and Zookeeper).

 # 4 Project General Steps